 The Department of Security maintains a cooperative relationship with federal, state, and local law enforcement to include FBI, Pennsylvania State Police, the Derry Township Police, and surrounding police agencies.
 Security officers respond to all incidents, with all serious criminal incidents being referred to the Derry Township Police for investigation.
-The College of Medicine encourages all victims of crime to report the incident to the Derry Township Police.
+The College of Medicine encourages all victims of crime to report the incident to the Department of Security, the Office of Student Affairs or to the Derry Township Police.